-We’ve actually been working together to produce enjoyable, yet informative Kung Fu entertainment with them for awhile now.
+We’ve been working together to produce informative Kung Fu entertainment with them for a while now.

 Decatur Martial Arts Academy Rocks

-Usually Sifu Gary has his celebrations at his own pretty awesome Kung Fu school.
+Usually, Sifu Gary has his celebrations at his own pretty impressive Kung Fu school.
 But this year, he held it at the Decatur Martial Arts Academy, Head Instructor: Claude Sullivan.
-Mister Sullivan has been a mainstay in our little Decatur martial arts hub for quite awhile.
+Mister Sullivan has been a mainstay in our little Decatur martial arts hub for quite a while.
 Anyway, he was nice enough to let Sifu Gary throw his party here.
-So all of us whom Gary was nice enough to invite, showed up at his Decatur Martial Arts Academy and were pleasantly surprised at not only the huge space, but also the friendliness and brotherliness… Nay – the family-feeling that we all vibed from him.

 Instead, it was nothing but a positive Martial Arts Community thing.
 We felt welcomed.

-After we finished being jealous at their amazing and beautiful large space, we all begin to focus a bit more on what we came to do: Show the world our lil stuff (hey! we’re not immune to ego & greed!).
+After we finished being jealous of their beautiful space, we all began to focus on what we came to do: Show the world our Kung Fu!

 Northern Shaolin Kung Fu Demo - 2013